-Most OASDI revenue consists of contributions paid by employees, their employers, and the selfemployed.
+Most OASDI revenue consists of contributions paid by employees, their employers, and the self-employed.
 (Additional contributions are paid into a separate trust fund for the Hospital Insurance part of Medicare.
 This summary focuses on OASDI and does not discuss Medicare.)
 The contribution rates are established by law.
 Contributions are paid on earnings not exceeding the earnings base-\$45,000 in 1988.
 The earnings base will rise in the future as average wages increase.
-The current and future OASDI contribution rates for employees and employers, each, are shown in table 1.
+The current and future OASDI contribution rates for employees and employers, each, are shown below (as percentages):